DavideCacciatore/Portfolio/Data Science/Fundamentals of Data Science/Final Project/README.md

 frauds, virus and malicious contents.
 We think this is an important topic and we wanted to understand better how it works.

-In our project we analyzed the SMS Spam Collection Dataset[1] from Kaggle.
+In our project we analyzed the [SMS Spam Collection Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) from Kaggle.
 This dataset contains 5572 sms divided in two classes: ham and spam.

 We pre-processed the messages, we divided the dataset in train and test set and then we